 • Establishing measurable and sustainable programs.

-• Devising new standardized evaluation templates for projects that includes brainstorming ideas for programmatic connections to fundraising, reviewing pros and cons of recent projects, and evaluating potentials for prospective projects.
+• Devising new standardized evaluation templates for projects that include brainstorming ideas for programmatic connections to fundraising, reviewing the pros and cons of recent projects, and evaluating potentials for prospective projects.

 • Inviting diverse community members to make meaningful contributions as co-creators, collaborators, and energized constituents.